CappasityTech/API/README.md

 * 640x400, preserving aspect ratio and padding with white background (default): https://api.cappasity.com/api/files/preview/cappasity/w640-h400-cpad/d53e89b7-382a-4741-8ec9-e7ef7c2662b6.jpeg
 * original file that was uploaded: https://api.cappasity.com/api/files/preview/cappasity/d53e89b7-382a-4741-8ec9-e7ef7c2662b6.jpeg

+### Rate Limits

+#### By sync items to register
+Most likely, you are going to reach sync items rate limit.

+##### Per job
+* Maximum of 500 items

+To register a bigger collection, split your items into several jobs.

+##### Per all jobs for last 24 hours
+* The maximum total number of items in all jobs registered for last 24 hours depends on your account plan, 10000 items at least.

+Keep track of registered items not to overflow the limit and defer registering new jobs if needed, especially if you are used to operate with huge collections.
+For now, we don't provide current limit state and remaining items to sync.
+Consider retrying requests failed due to rate limit and use exponential backoff to reduce request count.

+#### By requests

+##### Per single IP
+* Maximum of 1000 requests per 10 seconds

+#### By connections

+##### Per single IP
+* Maximum of 60 new connections per 3 seconds
+* Maximum of 30 active connections in total

+Consider connection reuse.

 ## Interacting with the Player